-Each student may apply to teach a total of 1-2 courses after the fourth year.
-However, preference will be given to students in the 6-8 years of study (see page 33).
+Each student may apply to teach a total of 1-2 courses after their fourth year.
+However, preference will be given to students in the sixth-eighth years of study (see page 34).
+Successful completion of RELI 530 - Pedagogy Practicum is required.

-In exchange for the stipend, students are required to provide 7 hours of service to the department.
-This is to be worked out with the primary advisor, and can include research assistance
+In exchange for the stipend, students are required to provide seven hours of service per week to the department.
+This is to be worked out with the primary advisor, and can include research assistance.
+See page 20 for more information on Service Requirements and Assignments.